INSTRUCTIONS How to store reagent tests?

-All PRO Test kits use premium materials: high quality PE, heat purged glass and stainless steel.
+All PRO Test kits use premium materials: special chemical-resistant high quality plastic, heat purged glass and stainless steel.
 All this ensures the avarage shelf life of at least 1 year, with reagents continuing to work for much longer, but with diminished sensitivity.
 When reagents are not fresh you willl still be easily able to interpret results – especially if you keep an already confirmed sample for comparison.

 - TLC purity tests have avarage shelf life of at least 5 years, and doesn’t need to be cooled.
 Close the containers tightly because testing liquid can partially evaporate and spoil results.

 - Fentanyl test strips have shelf life of over 2 years and also do not need to be cooled.

 There are three major phenomenons which contribute to reagent degradation: